Ran Ronen-Pekker: After his retirement from the IDF

 Ronen worked as deputy director of the advertising agency Dahaf.

 In 1989 he was appointed Consul General of Israel in Los Angeles and Hebraized his surname to Ronen.
 He served for three years.

 In 1992 he founded the Zahala Project, which works with at-risk teenagers to instill the values of Zionism and social responsibility.
 The project was adopted by the Ministry of Education, and defined by Education Minister Zevulun Hammer as a "national project".
-For his work with Zahala, Ronen (along with Ruth Dayan) was awarded the Yigal Alon Prize.
+For his work with Zahala, Ronen (along with Ruth Dayan) was awarded the Yigal Alon Award.
 His mentor and former commander Ezer Weizman was honored with giving him the award.

 In 2002 he published his autobiography Eagle in the Sky in Hebrew.
 An English version was released in 2016 with a foreword by Dan Halutz, a former commander of the IAF.

 In 2007 he was featured in two episodes of the History Channel's Dogfights.
 In "Dogfights of the Middle East" Ronen covers the battle of Ghardaka and the defection of an Iraqi MiG-21, and in "Desert Aces" he relates his downing of the Jordanian Hawker Hunter.

 In 2008 he won the Moskowitz Prize for Zionism.
 The award committee explained the decision to honor Ronen "The prize is awarded for being an exemplary example of courage, sacrifice and leadership, for his exceptional handling of the educational and ethical challenges facing Zionism, and for his success in establishing the Zahala project, by recruiting former officers and commanders to the forefront of social action for Israeli youth."

 Ronen was the sole owner of Pekker Enterprises, an advisory firm.

 From 2009 to 2012 he was a member of the Board of Directors of Israel Aerospace Industries.

 In 2013 his book Diary of Operations was published by Yedioth Ahronoth.
 It is based on his previous book, but focuses on the operational issues.